Labour Only Vs Bona-fide Subcontractors: Do you have the Correct Insurance Cover?

 - Taking bonafide Subcontractors as another example.
 If, whilst undertaking their work, they cause damage or injury due to their work, then they may be liable to a claim.
 That's why they need their own independent Public Liability Insurance as the main contractor does not cover you.

-With Rhino Trade Insurance, our Public Liability Insurance starts at just £6.07 a month and offers cover starting from £1 million all the way to £10 million on request.
+With Rhino Trade Insurance, our Public Liability Insurance starts at just £6.07 a month and offers cover starting from £1 million all the way to £5 million.

 Do Subcontractors need their own Tool Cover?